Asa Bird Gardiner: Military and hereditary societies

 Gardiner was commissioned a lieutenant colonel in the New York State Militia when he was elected vice commandant of the Veteran Corps of Artillery in 1890 and was promoted to colonel when he was elected commandant in 1908.
+Gardiner was also promoted to the rank of lieutenant colonel on the Army Retired List in 1904.
 This is why Gardiner was frequently referred to as "Colonel Gardiner".

 Gardiner was also a member of the Union Club, the Metropolitan Club and the Delta Kappa Epsilon fraternity.

 Society of the Cincinnati

-In 1877 Gardiner joined the Society of the Cincinnati, a military society founded by officers who had served in the American Revolution and perpetuated by their descendants.
+In 1877 Gardiner joined the Rhode Island Society of Society of the Cincinnati, a military society founded by officers who had served in the American Revolution and perpetuated by their descendants.
 Gardiner was a key figure the re-establishment of the Rhode Island Society of the Cincinnati – which had been dormant since 1835.
 In 1878, Gardiner was elected as the Rhode Island Society's Assistant Secretary.

 Gardiner joined the Society by right of his descent from his great uncle, Lieutenant Jonathan Willard (1744–1832).
 Although Lieutenant Willard was a veteran of the 1st New Hampshire Regiment, and the Society has a tradition of members joining the state Society which their ancestor was eligible to join, the Rhode Island Society had an exception in its membership requirements to admit members who were descendants of officers whose state did not have an active society.
 As New Hampshire did not have an active society in 1877, Gardiner was permitted to join the Rhode Island Society.

 Gardiner was elected Secretary General of the National Society in 1884 and, in the same year, authored Precedents and Ordinances of the General Society of the Cincinnati.
 Through his efforts to recruit new members, define policies and establish administrative procedures, he was probably the single person most responsible for the rejuvenation for the Society of the Cincinnati in the late 19th century.

 Gardiner was elected president of the Rhode Island Society following at a special meeting of the Rhode Island Society on December 14, 1899, which was called as a result of the death of President Nathanael Greene, M.D. (b.
 1809) (the grandson of General Nathanael Greene) on July 8, 1899.
 Gardiner remained president of the Rhode Island Society, as well as Secretary General of the national Society, until his death in 1919.